 FALSE – Your breaks should be checked often.
-Checking your breaks should be part of each pre-trip inspection before you hit the road, and any other time you sense there may be a problem.
-On top of regularly checking your breaks, checking them when there is vibrating and squeaking is essential because that is a sure sign that there is a potential issue, and you need to get them looked at right away.
-Close to 5,000 commercial vehicles were ordered out of service for critical brake safety violations in the U.S. and Canada in 2018, regularly checking your breaks will help ensure you are not one of them.
+Checking your breaks should be part of each pre-trip inspection before you hit the road.
+Additionally, any other time you sense there may be a problem.
+On top of regularly checking your breaks, checking them when there is vibrating and squeaking is essential.
+Actually, that is a sign there is a potential issue, and you need to get them looked at quickly.
+Close to 5,000 commercial vehicles were ordered out of service for critical brake safety violations in the U.S. and Canada in 2018.
+Regularly checking your breaks will help ensure you are not one of them.

-FALSE – While the majority of maintenance issues you probably won’t be able to take care of yourself there are a few things you can likely do to help save you money and ensure your truck is in good working order.
-One item you can possibly manage on your own is oiling or greasing points that need to be regularly greased or oiled.
+FALSE –The majority of maintenance issues you probably won’t be able to take care of yourself.
+However, there are things you can do to help save money and ensure your truck is in good working order.
+One item you can do on your own is regularly oiling or greasing points that need it.
 Another is routinely checking the tire pressure.

 MYTH 7: Tire pressure only needs to be checked weekly.

 FALSE – Tire pressure should be monitored daily and throughout each trip, because weather and driving at high speed can cause it to fluctuate.
-Tires that are not at the proper pressure can impact many areas of the trip, from affecting your fuel mileage to being more prone to damage from punctures to potholes.
+Tires that are not at the proper pressure can impact many areas of the trip.
+This includes, affecting your fuel mileage to being more prone to damage from punctures to potholes.

 MYTH 8: It is ok to skip preventative maintenance because you don’t have the funds to pay for it.

-FALSE – Neglecting regular maintenance on your truck will cost you much more long term, so it is essential to budget routine maintenance and find things you can do yourself to keep expenses down.
+FALSE – Neglecting regular maintenance on your truck will cost you much more long term.
+In fact, it is essential to budget routine maintenance and find things you can do yourself to keep expenses down.

 MYTH 9: There isn’t financing available that can help you cover routine and emergency maintenance costs.

-FALSE – While you will be hard-pressed to find anyone to provide you financing strictly for maintenance costs, freight bill factoring companies will provide you with financing that you can use to cover your maintenance costs.
-With freight bill factoring, you get paid for the loads you haul within hours of delivering the load instead of waiting for your broker or shipper to pay you.
+FALSE – You will be hard-pressed to find anyone to provide you financing strictly for maintenance costs.
+However, trucking factoring companies will provide you with financing that you can use to cover your maintenance costs.
+With trucking factoring, you get paid for the loads you haul within hours of delivering the load.
+You will no longer need to wait for your broker or shipper to pay you.
 By knowing when you will be paid for the loads you haul, you can ensure you have the funds you need when you need them to cover your maintenance costs.

 Maintaining your semi-truck is key to your success in trucking.
-If you think freight bill factoring can help you have the funds to cover routine and emergency maintenance issues, please give us a call today at (801) 676-0182.
+If you think trucking factoring can help you have the funds to cover routine and emergency maintenance issues, please give us a call today at (801) 676-0182.